The Kingsway, Toronto: Main streets

+"The Kingsway" road is a two-lane road beginning in the south-east corner of the neighbourhood from Bloor Street and extending northerly in a north-west direction past Dundas Street.
+Originally the Kingsway road and South Kingsway were supposed to be one continuous route, however the intended connection (including a crossing of the Humber River) was instead occupied by the westward extension of Bloor Street.
+South Kingsway consequently acts as a southern continuation of Jane Street, and continues south where it interchanges with the Queensway before ending at the Gardiner Expressway.

 Bloor Street is the southern boundary of the neighbourhood and also a major east–west arterial roadway and commercial district.
-Prince Edward runs north–south from Berry Road to Dundas Street West.
-It is a two-lane arterial roadway.
-The Kingsway road is a two-lane road beginning in the south-east corner of the neighbourhood extending northerly in a north-west direction past Dundas Street.
+Prince Edward, a two-lane arterial roadway, runs north–south from Berry Road to Dundas Street West.
 Dundas Street West is the northern boundary of the neighbourhood and also a major east–west arterial roadway.
 There is some commercial and institutional uses along the roadway within the neighbourhood.

 Education

-Two public school boards operate schools in The Kingsway, the Toronto District School Board (TDSB), and the Toronto Catholic District School Board (TCDSB).
+Two public school boards operate schools in the Kingsway, the Toronto District School Board (TDSB), and the Toronto Catholic District School Board (TCDSB).
 The TDSB operates one secondary school in the neighbourhood, Etobicoke Collegiate Institute.
 The secondary school was established in the fall of 1928 and is the first and traditionally central school for Etobicoke.

-Schools located in The Kingsway that are operated by TCDSB include:

 Lambton-Kingsway Junior Middle School is a public elementary school on Prince Edward Drive, close to the intersection of Dundas Street West and Royal York Road.
 The present building opened in January 1993.